bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- Windy and Partly Cloudy
+- Windy and Mostly Cloudy
-- 47% humidity
+- 45% humidity
-- 21 mph wind
+- 20 mph wind
-- 56% cloud cover
+- 87% cloud cover
 - 46 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours